Electroweak Loops as a Probe of New Physics in $t\bar{t}$ Production at the LHC: Results

 In the following, we present the phenomenological results of our calculation for the $13$~TeV LHC, assuming an integrated luminosity of $300\,\ifb$.
 For a direct comparison we present our findings for $t\bar{t}$ and $t\bar{t}+Z$ side by side.
 We choose kinematic variables that show strong sensitivity to New Physics for each of the respective processes.
 In the case of $t\bar{t}+Z$ production the azimuthal opening angle of the two leptons $\Delta\phi_{\ell\ell}$ from the $Z$ boson decay was identified as the most sensitive observable in Refs.~\cite{Rontsch:2014cca,Rontsch:2015una}.
 For $t\bar{t}$ production we choose the transverse momentum $p_\mathrm{T}^t$ of the top quark because it features the largest electroweak correction for a given energy scale.
 In Fig.~\ref{fig:ttdelptt} we show their distributions for the SM prediction (blue line), including the statistical uncertainties and the systematic uncertainties from QCD scale variation.
 For the steeply falling $p_\mathrm{T}^t$ distribution we also show the relative $\mathcal{O}(\alpha)$ correction with respect to the leading-order prediction, which emphasizes the electroweak Sudakov enhancement (with negative sign) of corrections growing with energy.
 At first glance, the significantly different numbers of events between the two processes stick out: While the $t\bar{t}+Z$ histogram is saturated with $\mathcal{O}(100)$ events per bin, the distribution for $t\bar{t}$ peaks with more than $10^7$ at lower $p_\mathrm{T}^t$.
 Evidently this directly impacts the respective statistical uncertainties and it is one of the major impact factors on the New Physics constraints presented below.
 Systematic uncertainties also differ because $t\bar{t}+Z$ production is currently known at NLO QCD whereas $t\bar{t}$ is known at NNLO QCD.
 In Fig.~\ref{fig:ttdelptt} we also present four selected New Physics predictions for some values of EFT coefficients.
 The differences in both normalization and shape with respect to the SM prediction are clearly visible and suggest good sensitivity to New Physics.

-Before quantifying the exclusion power on the EFT coefficients, we study the origins of this sensitivity in more detail.
-Therefore, in Fig.~\ref{fig:relSMEFT} we plot the relative weak correction in SMEFT with respect to the SM correction, after accounting for systematic uncertainties through the rescaling described around Eq.~(\ref{eq:rescale}).
-The $\Delta \phi_{\ell\ell}$ distribution (left) of $t\bar{t}+Z$ features shape variations between $-10\,\%$ and $+15\,\%$ depending on the SMEFT parameter point and show almost constant uncertainty of about $\pm 8\%$ in the whole range.
+Before quantifying the exclusion power on the EFT coefficients, we study the origin of this sensitivity in more detail.
+Therefore, in Fig.~\ref{fig:relSMEFT} we plot the relative SMEFT correction with respect to the NLO SM prediction, after accounting for systematic uncertainties through the rescaling described around Eq.~(\ref{eq:rescale}) \bea \delta_{\textrm{SMEFT},i}=\frac{N_i^\textrm{SMEFT}}{N_i^\textrm{SM}}-1. \eea The $\Delta \phi_{\ell\ell}$ distribution (left) of $t\bar{t}+Z$ features shape variations between $-10\,\%$ and $+15\,\%$ depending on the SMEFT parameter point and show almost constant uncertainty of about $\pm 8\%$ in the whole range.
 Hence, we roughly expect between $1$--$2\,\sigma$ C.L. exclusion limits for these points.
 For the same SMEFT parameter points, the $p_\mathrm{T}^t$ distribution in $t\bar{t}$ production shows shape changes that are significantly larger than the statistical uncertainties over a wide energy range.
 Only beyond $p_\mathrm{T}^t \approx 600\,\mathrm{GeV}$, there are less and less events that let statistical uncertainties grow to wash out the sensitivity.
 This is a first hint that we can expect strong New Physics constraints from the electroweak loop corrections to $t\bar{t}$.